 Training - Research tools: Students learn diverse tools that will enable the appropriate use of software and applications for reading articles and writing essays.
 Among these tools was Zotero in the desktop version as the web connector, Google Docs, Hypothesis, and web translators (i.e., Google Translate, DeepL, and DocTranslator), and Articul8 (Google Docs extension).
 The training stage was in the first week of each semester and took 120 minutes.

 Week 1 - Reading articles: Students were assigned into random groups of three to four.
 The groups and the randomization were made automatically in the Moodle system.
-The article was introduced at the beginning of the session and the students had 30 minutes to read it and extract all the essential information.
+The article was introduced at the beginning of the session, and the students had 30 minutes to read it and extract all the essential information.
 At the end of the reading time, the main points in the article are discussed (i.e., topic, research question, hypothesis, and main results).

-Week 2 - Essay writing: In the first 40 minutes the students in groups began to organize the writing of their essays.
-In the remaining 20 minutes, guidance on how to improve the essay writing or provide feedback from the previous JC was conducted.
+Week 2 - Essay writing: In the first 40 minutes, the students in groups began to organize the writing of their essays.
+In the remaining 20 minutes, guidance on how to improve essay writing or provide feedback from the previous JC was provided.

-Week 3 - Reading discussion: In the first 30 minutes, students were randomly grouped with members of other groups to discuss their ideas and points of view based on the article read.
-At the end of that period, all students were returned to the main room for the general discussion guided by the professor.
-In case there were no initial opinions, the professor asked questions and probed their reading to encourage further discussion by presenting different ideas and opinions.
-In some sessions, slides were used to present case studies or experiences about the article topic to motivate the discussion.
-At the end of the session, the students have to submit their essays as the final product of JC.
+Week 3 - Reading discussion: In the first 30 minutes, the students were randomly grouped with members of other groups to discuss their ideas and points of view on the basis of the article read.
+At the end of that period, all the students were returned to the main room for the general discussion guided by the professor.
+If there were no initial opinions, the professor asked questions and probed their reading to encourage further discussion by presenting different ideas and opinions.
+In some sessions, slides were used to present case studies or experiences related to the article topic to motivate the discussion.
+At the end of the session, the students must submit their essays as the final product of the JC.